 Her previous career was in the logistics industry, primarily involved in data analytics, training others on and implementing new worldwide operations systems, and assisting in principal stages of new global initiatives for business processes and system enhancements.
 When presented with the opportunity to align her professional experience with her personal passion for helping animals, she could not turn away.

 Since joining the Brooks Institute in early 2018, Amanda manages the building and implementation of dynamic technology initiatives such as facilitating internal and committee communications, creating and administering the forums, overseeing the web design and development team, and collaborating on all special projects.
 Some current projects include event management of the inaugural Brooks Congress and interdisciplinary animal academics studies summits, sentience and cognition study initiatives, and advancing the Institute's research by participating in an international 'listening tour' attending conferences and conferring with dozens of seasoned actors in the animal protection community.

-Amanda shares her home with her husband, sixteen-year-old stepson, eight-year-old cat, two – two-year-old rescue dogs, and one-year-old son.
+Amanda shares her home with her husband, seventeen-year-old stepson, nine-year-old cat, two – three-year-old rescue dogs, and two-year-old son.
 In her free time, she has volunteered for several years with her local animal shelter, fostered rescue dogs in her home, and has been an advisor and director on the board for the supporting nonprofit of her municipal open-admission animal shelter.